Phlebotomy Technician

 What will I learn?

-PCC’s one-semester, three course program covers venipuncture, finger puncture, quality control, infection control, safety procedures and clinical experience.
-Learning experiences include lecture, lab and clinical hours in local laboratories.
+PCC's one-semester, three-course program covers venipuncture, capillary puncture, quality assurance, infection control, safety procedures, and supervised clinical experience.
+Learning experiences include classroom instruction, hands-on laboratory training, and clinical rotations in local healthcare facilities.

 Applicants must pass a drug screen and background check before full acceptance into the program.
 Additional requirements must be met prior to placement in a clinical setting.